Quickstart

 $fieldValue = get_field('my_field_group_my_text_field');

-A field name is created by converting the field group name and field name to snake case and concatenating them with an underscore.
+A field name is created by converting the field group name and field name to snake_case and concatenating them with an underscore.